Best ring light in 2025: beautiful lighting for vlogging, video calls and selfies

 ❌ You need to change filters often: The kit comes with four filters, to shoot under different lighting conditions, but they're a pain to change in a hurry!

-The Rotolight RL48-B Stealth was one of my favorite portable in years past, back before the ring light craze really took off, but sadly it disappeared from the market.
+The Rotolight RL48-B Stealth was one of my favorite portable lights in years past, back before the ring light craze really took off, but sadly it disappeared from the market.

-Now it's back in this all-in-one kit, which also includes a Rotolight mini tripod, stand adapter, phone clip and accessory bar – making it the perfect partner for a tabletop shooting setup in small spaces.
+Now it's back in this all-in-one kit, which also includes a Rotolight mini tripod, stand adapter, phone clip, and accessory bar – making it the perfect partner for a tabletop shooting setup in small spaces.

-While this kit is geared towards camera phones, the RL-48 is also an ideal on-camera light for traditional cameras (though this kit doesn't come with a foot for the shoe) or you can use it to one side to create more shape (or balance) to your lighting.
+While this kit is geared towards camera phones, the RL-48 is also an ideal on-camera light for traditional cameras (though this kit doesn't come with a foot for the shoe), or you can use it to one side to create more shape (or balance) to your lighting.

 Best for smart devices